Man City news: Teenage talent Eric Garcia ready for Champions League | Goal.com

 Just ask Phil Foden.

-The 19-year-old midfielder is one of the most exciting young talents in English football but has played just 10 minutes of Premier League football so far this season.
+The 19-year-old midfielder is one of the most exciting young talents in English football but has played just 10 minutes in the Premier League so far this season.

 Foden still has to prove he deserves to be picked ahead of David Silva or Ilkay Gundogan if he is to play regularly.